Business as Usual

 scramble

-To move or climb quickly, often with effort / To launch military aircraft quickly in response to an alert
+to move or climb quickly, often with effort / To launch military aircraft quickly in response to an alert

 The soldiers scrambled at the sound of the alarm.
 Fighter jets scrambled after radar detected an unknown aircraft approaching